stefanwalther/auth-service/README.md

 ---

 ## Summary
-_auth-service_ is a tiny, re-usable authentication service to be used in any microservices environment.
+_auth-service_ is a tiny, re-usable authentication service to be used in any microservices' environment.

 It is built on top of [express](https://expressjs.com/) , [passport](http://passportjs.org/) and [JWT](https://jwt.io/), therefore easy to extend and integrate.